K4KarolE/In_Time/README.md

 ### OS
 - Tested on Windows 11

-### Animation
-- The original GIFs are generated in `DaVinci Resolve`:
-    - On the Deliver page:
-        - Format: GIF
-        - Codec Animated GIF
-        - Resolution: 720 x 486 NTSC
-- The returning phase of the movements in the animation are not part of the original GIFs
-- It is coming from allocating the same image object (pulled from the GIF) for 2 mirrored positions in image sequence list:
-    - half sized GIFs, faster load time

 ## Thank you all who worked on the modules used in this project!